evought/VCard-Tools/README.md

 #What This Project Is#

 This effort is a set of tools for manipulating VCards (RFC 6350) in PHP, including in-memory representation, database persistence, and HTML templating.
 The tools build on two other works, the VCard PHP class by Martins Pilsetnieks, Roberts Bruveris (https://github.com/nuovo/vCard-parser) and a sample VCard SQL schema by George_h on Stackoverflow for RFC6868/VCard 3.0.
-VCard-Tools marries an improved VCard class with a set of classes for database persistence (based on George_h's schema) and flexible HTML output targeting VCard 4.0 (RFC 6350) compliance, defined in the vCardTools namespace.
+VCard-Tools marries an improved VCard class with a set of classes for database persistence (based on George_h's schema) and flexible HTML output targeting VCard 4.0 (RFC 6350) compliance, defined in the EVought\vCardTools namespace.
 It also includes a growing suite of PHPUnit tests.

 This file describes the project, setup, and basic usage.
 Also see the [Wiki](https://github.com/evought/VCard-Tools/wiki) for additional information, including class hierarchy and design discussion.